k4amos/Autocat/README.md

 ## How it works

-The optimal password cracking method sequence was obtained using the following code : [autocat-training](https://github.com/thomas-girard/Autocat-training)
+The password cracking method sequence was obtained using the following code : [autocat-training](https://github.com/thomas-girard/Autocat-training)

 ## Quick Start